Two A Rated Elementaries in Eanes ISD, Both Inside the 78746 Westlake Market

 Eanes Elementary: The Flagship Campus

 Eanes Elementary is the namesake school of the district, and it performs like it.
-A 95 overall with 96s in School Progress and Academic Growth is about as good as it gets in public education.
+An A across all three TEA domains is about as good as it gets in public education.
 The campus sits in the heart of Westlake Hills and draws from some of the most prestigious residential addresses in the Austin metro.
 The 523 student enrollment keeps the school personal without being too small.

-Forest Trail Elementary: Equally Strong, Slightly Different Character
+Forest Trail Elementary: Equally Strong, Different Feeder Pattern

 Forest Trail is essentially Eanes Elementary’s twin in terms of academics.
-A 94 overall, identical Student Achievement scores, and a campus that performs at the top of the state.
-The 500 student enrollment is slightly smaller, and the campus draws from a slightly different swath of the Westlake Hills and Rollingwood area.
+An A overall, an A in Student Achievement, School Progress, and Closing the Gaps.
+The 500 student enrollment is slightly smaller than Eanes Elementary, and the campus draws from a different swath of the Westlake Hills area.
+The key structural difference is the middle school feeder.
+Forest Trail feeds West Ridge Middle School, not Hill Country.
+Both still converge on Westlake High School.

 The Neighborhoods